Victim ID'd in fatal car crash that caused local power outage in Raleigh

 RALEIGH, N.C.
 (WTVD) --One person is dead after a car crashed into a tree and utility pole, resulting in a local power outage Sunday morning, police said.

-The incident happened at East Millbrook Road and Dantree Place when a vehicle crashed into a tree, hit a utility pole, downed power lines, causing a power outage in the area.
+The incident happened at East Millbrook Road and Dantree Place when a vehicle crashed into a tree, hit a utility pole, downed power lines, and caused a power outage in the area.

 Police say the call came in around 5:07 a.m. and that the male driver did not survive.